stellarshenson/audio-detector/README.md

 ## Installation and Use ##
-System was designed to read audio digital signal from any decoder circuit that outputs digital serial audio.
+System was designed to read the audio signal from any decoder circuit that outputs digital serial audio.
 Such as WM8805 (popular in the TOSLINK - Analog Audio converters)

 * Circuit connects to TOSLINK serial output (i.e. serial output from WM8805 receiver pin 16) via optocoupler on pin D8
 * IR phototransistor on pin D2
 * IR repeater on pin D3
+* Optionally 12V audio trigger on D7

 ### Initial Setup ###
 When powered, system indicates if any pre-recorded IR codes were found.
 If not, you'd need to press "IRCODE RECORD" button (pin D12).
 It will initiate 2-stage recording, first AUDIO_START code and AUDIO_STOP code.
 System gives you the recording feedback with the RECORD LED: blinks twice for the first code and once for the second code.
 When codes were recorded - STORED LED will be lit.
 Once codes were recorded and stored - the system should start up every time with STORED LED lit.